 I also knew that late morning and early afternoon hours in Zion could be very crowded and, in general, I am not very fond of people in my landscapes.
 Instead of unapologetically removing them from my reality in Photoshop, I decided to beat the crowd and start the hike as early as possible.

 I was on the very first park’s shuttle bus in the early morning as I started my hike in a very comfortable cool temperature with absolutely no people around.

 In the beginning, it was a steep but very comfortable hike, with amazing open views and plenty of room to setup a tripod.

-The last half mile of the Angels Landing hike became a bit extreme.
-I had to pack my tripod and climb with the camera hung around my neck.
+The last half-mile of the Angels Landing hike became a bit extreme.
+I had to pack my tripod and climb with the camera hanging around my neck.
 That was the moment when I really appreciated the switch from DSLR to mirrorless.